 Social Media Feeds

-Lizzie’s Loot is a program of Team Lizzie Bell that preserves the comfort of medically fragile kids at Diamond Children's Medical Center and the University of Arizona Medical Center with Pediatric Medical Equipment, Toys, and Gift Cards.
+Lizzie’s Loot preserves the comfort of medically fragile kids at Banner Children's- Diamond Children's Medical Center with Pediatric Medical Equipment, Toys, and Gift Cards.
 To a child coping with a chronic, life threatening medical condition, the hospital becomes a second home with frequent visits required for treatment.
 Through Lizzie’s Loot children who must regularly cope with uncomfortable procedures have something to look forward to.

 History of the Toy Box: